chrisbjohannsen/secretsanta/README.md

 _Scalability Discussion:_

-The solution I build wouldn't scale well as structured.
-I think to scale an application to the scope of the size of the USA population, an entirely different architectural pattern would need to be employed, and the end result would be far more complex than what I constructed for the problem presented.
+The first thing I would try to do to scale this application would be to add some worker threads to help parallelize match generation.
+However I think to scale an application to the scope of the size of the population of the US, an entirely different architectural pattern would need to be employed, and the end result would be far more complex than what I constructed for the problem presented.
 If I were asked to build an app with that scale in mind, I would propose something to the effect of:

-1. Segment the data into small chunks and pass those chunks to an array of processing applications that in turn pass their results to a second set of applications that combine the results and eliminate duplication within the entire result set.
+1. Devise a mechanism to segment the data into small chunks and pass those chunks to an array of processing applications that in turn pass their results to a second set of applications that combine the results and eliminate duplication within the resulting matches.
-2. Map-Reduce pattern
+2. Implement a NoSQL Key/Value store that is highly available and partition tolerant to store the matches,sacrificing consistency across the nodes since it won't break anyones heart to get two gifts.
-3. Shared data via a transactional data store
+3. Investing the implementation of a Graph database to store the familyMembers and relationships.
+This may have the benefit of eliminating the need to code the rules for immediate family exclusions by leveraging the graph database to select groups to be matched that exclude members in said relationships.
+This is speculation on my part based on what very little I know about graph database technologies.